delhivery/project-polaris/models.md

 ## Registration

 Developers register their model schema in the system via model registration service.
 A model schema can be updated by adding new properties or removing old ones.
-Modifying data types of properties is not supported.
+Modifying data types of properties is not allowed.

 ## Model Instance